 Unusual Cancers of the Chest

-Tests that examine the bronchi and lungs are used to diagnose and stage bronchial tumors.
+Tests that examine the cells of the heart are used to diagnose and stage heart tumors.
 They may include:

 - Physical exam and history.